varsha765/nasdaq-itch/README.md

 It also keeps a counter on number of messages that have been parsed so far.

 ### <u>**Output**</u>
 The output is present in vwap.txt which contains vwap for each security at every hour.
-The format for storing is a python dictionary where the key is the stock name and value is a tuple with two elements, the hour and the vwap value.
+The format for storing is a python dictionary where the key is the stock name and value is the vwap value for that stock.